 - decisions affecting the operation of those commissioning arrangements/services which would have such an impact.

 However, patient involvement in the development of STPs before their submission to NHS England was minimal (see our page on Patient engagement and consultation) In addition, STPs were not developed by CCGs, local authorities or other bodies that are under statutory requirements to consult, but by a new organisational form – a ‘footprint’ – that had no formal existence.
 This means that their obligations and accountability are unclear.

 iv) Lack of financial credibility

 There are growing doubts about the credibility of STPs as cost saving measures.
-A review of the 44 ‘footprints’ by the British Medical Association found the claim that STPs would save £26 billion from NHS and social care budgets to be unrealistic:
+In 2017, a review of the 44 ‘footprints’ by the British Medical Association found the claim that STPs would save £26 billion from NHS and social care budgets to be unrealistic: